painting 101: Best Painting Advice to Create a front porch masterpiece

 Step 7: Painting Multiple Coats

-You will likely have to paint 2, 3 or even 4 coats of paint (not including primer) in order to create a beautiful finish.
+You will likely have to paint two, three or even four coats of paint (not including primer) in order to create a beautiful finish.
 Leave plenty of time for each coat of paint to dry in between coats.
-When I painted my black trim white I had to paint 5 coats.
+When I painted my black trim white, I had to paint five coats.
 Just be prepared.
 Setting your expectations in the beginning can help you avoid getting frustrated.

 Step 8: Clean Up & Decorate